wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 arm of the height gauge (you can also use a depth micrometer registering on top of the gauge pin).

+Or do what I do, and zero an indicator at top dead center of a gauge pin in a collet in the spindle, then roll a pin on top of the cutter that's half the diameter of the one in the spindle.
+Adjust the height of the cutter until the indicator reads zero again when you roll past TDC of the smaller pin.

 ## Set screws

 You really want _flat_ set screws, not the common ones with a cup point.
 Cup